Maryland Estate Planning Attorney

 - Avoiding probate and getting a streamlined probate process.

-- Preparing and using revocable and irrevocable trusts.
+- Preparing and using Maryland revocable living trusts and irrevocable trusts.

 - Avoiding family disputes over your estate.

 - Protecting clients from nursing home expenses through Medicaid and elder law planning.

 - Protecting family members who may not be aware of your estate planning.

 - Creating trusts to protect beneficiaries with drug or alcohol dependencies.